By Deborah J. Hopkins, March 2, 2022

 Last week, OPM issued proposed new rules on 5 CFR Parts 315, 432 and 752, as a result of Executive Order 14003.
 Comments are open for the public until February 3.

-OPM also proposed regulations for 5 CFR part 724, the Elijah E. Cummings Federal Employee Anti-Discrimination Act of 2020, and comments on these regs are due by February 4.
+OPM also proposed regulations for 5 CFR part 724, the Elijah E. Cummings Federal Employee Anti-Discrimination Act of 2020, and comments on these regs [PDF] are due by February 4.

 Next week, FELTG’s News Flash will share the takeaways from these proposed regulations.